Apple Default IP Address List

 Since some of the models don't follow the standards, you'll have to check in the table below if the common default doesn't work.

-You can also check the instructions on how to figure out your Apple router ip if you're connected to the router's network, or use the following tool to automatically find your Apple router's ip address .
+You can also check the instructions on how to figure out your Apple router ip if you are connected to the router's network.

-Apple default IP address List (Valid August 2018)
+Apple default IP address List (Updated November 2023)

 AirPort Extreme Base Station A1034